2 Tested Ways to Record and Create Your Own Ringtone for iPhone 13/12/11

 Part 2: How to Make Recorded Voice Memo as A Ringtone for iPhone

-Through the mentioned method, you can successfully record internal and external sound on your Mac.
+Through the mentioned method, you can successfully record internal sound on your Mac, as well as external sound recorded from your microphone.
 After recording the ringtone through audio recorders, you need to convert the audio files to M4R format to set them as the ringtone.
 It’s relatively difficult to achieve, so you can also export the recorded voice memo as a ringtone through GarageBand.
 Here are the detailed steps of these two methods:

 1.Add Recorded Voice Footage to iTunes and Set It as A Ringtone